Puerto Rico Population in 2024 – Is It Changing?

 • Trading Economics for employment and capital formation data.

-The data was compiled into tables to highlight key trends, with figures cross-checked for consistency across sources.
 The focus was on ensuring accuracy through official and academic reports, providing a comprehensive view of Puerto Ricoโ€™s demographic and economic shifts.